microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Set-EntraBetaApplicationProxyApplicationConnectorGroup.md

 ## PARAMETERS

 ### -ConnectorGroupId
-The Id of the Connector group that should be assigned to the application.
+The ID of the Connector group that should be assigned to the application.
 You can find the Connector Group ID by using the Get-EntraBetaApplicationProxyConnectorGroup command.

 ```yaml